UP | HOME

 • The launchfile called explore.launch.py (or .xml) should start all the nodes necessary to allow the robot to explore and map its environment

-• This launchfile should call manual_explore.launch.xml and then start the explore node.
+• This launchfile should include manual_explore.launch.xml and then start the explore node.

 • Use the map_saver_cli in the nav2_map_server package to save the resulting map and place it within the maps directory of the git repository